-- the appliance has not been moved from its location of original install. - has been installed by a licensed or qualified HVAC technician, - was installed in accordance with the manufacturer's directions in the Installation and Operation Manual, and - was installed in compliance with all industry standards, national and local codes.
+- the appliance has not been moved from its location of original install, - · has been installed by a licensed or qualified HVAC technician, - was installed in accordance with the manufacturer's directions in the Installation and Operation Manual, and - was installed in compliance with all industry standards, national and local codes.

 Warranty claims must be authorized by Wolf Steel Ltd. recognized representative or agent; parts/components being claimed may need to be analyzed at a Wolf Steel Ltd. facility.
-Records of installation date and periodic maintenance are required to process claim.
+Model number, serial number, description of defects (checklist), records of installation date and periodic maintenance are required to process claim.
 All warranty service must be done by Wolf Steel Ltd. authorized service technicians using approved components.